matloff/dsld/README.md

 - **DsldDensityByS**: Graphs densities of a response variable, grouped by a sensitive variable.

-- **DsldFrequencyByS**: assess possible confounding relationship between a sensitive variable and a categorical variable via graphical means
+- **DsldFrequencyByS**: Assess possible confounding relationship between a sensitive variable and a categorical variable via graphical means

+- **DsldUtilFairness**: Generates 2 plots depicting the Utility against D and Fairness against D.

 - **DsldFairML**: Wrappers for several fair machine learning algorithms functions provided via the FairML package